nichtich/african-cabinets/README.md

 Run `make` to convert these Excel files to JSON and to download the current list of states and positions from Wikidata:

     make

+To update states and positions from Wikidata call `make -B wikidata`.

 Some statistics can be calculated for data analysis